Part C: Financial information

 The Council operates a “balanced budget”.
 This means that rates only fund what is required to pay for the services delivered each year.

-So although there is a net surplus because of the accounting treatment, the Council does not budget or rate to make an operating profit.
+So although there is a net deficit, the Council does not budget or rate to make an operating surplus or deficit.

 The Funding and Financial Statements attached are based on the project and programmes outlined and are informed by the Financial Strategy and significant forecasting assumptions.

 Wellington City Council is a territorial local authority governed by the Local Government Act 2002.

 The primary objective of the Council is to provide goods or services for community or social benefits rather than making a financial return.
 As a defined public entity under the Public Audit Act 2001, for the purposes of financial reporting, the Council is audited by the Auditor General, and is classed as a Public Sector Public Benefit Entity.

 These draft prospective financial statements are for Wellington City Council (the Council) as a separate legal entity.
 Consolidated prospective financial statements comprising the Council and its controlled entities (subsidiaries), joint ventures and associates have not been prepared.

 The draft prospective financial statements have been prepared in accordance with the requirements of the Local Government Act 2002, which includes the requirement to comply with New Zealand Generally Accepted Accounting Practice (NZ GAAP).

 The draft prospective financial statements have been prepared to comply with Public Benefit

 Entity Accounting Standards (PBE Standards) for a Tier 1 entity.
 A Tier 1 entity is defined as being either publicly accountable or large (i.e. expenses over $30m).